Skip to main content

 How apps are structuredThis pageApp architecture

-Accessing platform APIsThis pageShell APIs
+Accessing platform APIsThis pageAccessing shell APIs

-On-device AIThis pageOasisHost API
+On-device AIThis pageIntelligence

-User identityThis pageIdentity & encryption
+User identityThis pageIdentity & Encryption

-Real-time collaborationThis pageCollaboration API
+Real-time collaborationThis pageCollaboration APIs

 Build & deployThis pageApp lifecycle